LukeShortCloud/rootpages/markdown/openstack.md

 ## Automation - PackStack - Answer File

-The "answer" configuration file defines the environment.
+The "answer" configuration file defines how OpenStack should be setup and installed.
+Using a answer file can provide a more customizable deployment.

 Common options: